Model & Strategy

 Sanergy’s model was born from the idea to create a system that seamlessly addressed the entire sanitation value chain: from the provision of hygienic sanitation to the safe collection and processing of human waste.
 The enterprise would franchise a network of clean, compact sanitation facilities to community members, collect the waste with unrivaled high-quality customer service and convert the aggregated waste into in-demand products – fertilizers, soil additives, electricity, animal feed and plastics.

-Sanergy has a network of ~900 FLTs serving over 42,000 residents/day with hygienic sanitation, removing over3,500 tons of waste per year, while creating more than 700 jobs in an area with a 40% unemployment rate.
+Sanergy has a network of 3,200 FLTs serving over 120,000 residents per day with hygienic sanitation, removing over 10,000 tons of waste per year, while creating more than 1,500 jobs in an area with a 40% unemployment rate.

-Over the next five years, Sanergy will work with municipal governments to offer urban slum residents a range of sanitation solutions at a very affordable cost/person/year.
+Over the next five years, Sanergy will work with municipal governments to offer urban slum residents a range of sanitation solutions at a very affordable cost per person per year.

 BBC News Profiles Sanergy’s Model for Providing Sustainable Urban SanitationNearly a third of the world’s population still has no access to safe, hygienic sanitation.
 This means they have to go the toilet out in…Jan 2016